developer-zebra/developer-zebra-site/src/datawedge/7-6/guide/gettingstarted/index.md

 ## Overview

 DataWedge allows any application on Zebra devices to capture data from barcode, MSR, RFID and other input sources, to process the data and to output it as keystrokes, from intents, or over a network connection.
-DataWedge actions and settings can be controlled using DataWedge profiles from the UI (aka the “zero-code” approach) or controlled programmatically with intent-based APIs.
+DataWedge actions and settings can be controlled using DataWedge profiles from the UI (aka the “zero-code” approach) or controlled programmatically.
 When an application screen is displayed in the foreground, DataWedge automatically detects which profile the app or activity is associated to and applies the configuration from the profile.
-An overview of the two approaches:
+There are 3 approaches to capture data:

-* **DataWedge “Zero-code”:** Profiles can be created through the DataWedge UI to control scanning behavior.
-Once an app is associated to the profile and the output is set to Keystroke, data can be captured into any editable text field within the app.
+* **“Zero-code"** - No coding is required.
+Create [profiles](../profiles) through the DataWedge UI to control scanning behavior.
+Once an app/activity is associated to the profile and the output is set to Keystroke, data can be captured into any editable text field within the app.
 Options are available to define how the data is captured (input) and processed.
-A default profile, Profile0, can enable data capture into the text field of any application with the use of Keystroke output.
+A default profile, Profile0, enables data capture into the text field of any application.
+* **Minimal code** - Basic method to retrieve data from generic Android intents with the use of a broadcast receiver without the need for finer control of scanning activity or data processing.
+Refer to [basic intent sample app](../samples/basicintent1).
-* **[DataWedge APIs](../api):** Provide developers the capability to query and modify DataWedge settings for data capture, data processing, and data output with Android intents, commonly used with general Android programming, without concern of the underlying hardware.
+* **[DataWedge APIs](../api)** - Uses intents to control DataWedge settings and specify how the data is captured, processed, and delivered to the app without concern of the underlying hardware.

 DataWedge APIs are often used in preference to Zebra’s EMDK.
 Developing EMDK apps require a thorough knowledge of scanning APIs - designing and coding EMDK apps can be time consuming due to its higher level of difficulty.
 DataWedge offers a simpler interface, better API ease-of-use, and flexibility.
 DataWedge data may be retrieved from any application regardless of the underlying application technology (e.g. Java, Xamarin, Cordova).
 DataWedge and EMDK provide similar features and control over data capture.
 See [DataWedge vs EMDK Comparison table](/help/#datawedgevsemdkcomparison) for more information.

 Control of barcode scanning hardware is exclusive.
 When DataWedge is active, Scanner and Barcode APIs of apps, such as an EMDK app, become inoperative.
 Likewise, when an app controls the scanning hardware, other apps (including DataWedge) are locked out.
 It is therefore important to understand how to take control of a device's scanner hardware and, if necessary, release it to other apps when scanning is complete.
 For more information, see the section on disabling DataWedge.

 ## DataWedge Features

-Each app that uses DataWedge can be associated with a [DataWedge profile](../profiles), which contains options that determine how the data is to be acquired (input), processed (data formatting), and delivered to the receiving app (output).
-These options are commonly referred to as plugins (e.g. barcode input plugin).
+Each app that uses DataWedge is associated with a [DataWedge profile](../profiles), which contains options that determine how the data is to be acquired (input), processed (data formatting), and delivered to the receiving app (output).
+These options are referred to as plugins (e.g. barcode input plugin).
 DataWedge continually monitors the foreground application - when it detects a change to the foreground app, it activates the appropriate profile associated with the app (if one exists).
 If the app is not associated with any profile, _Profile0_ is the default generic profile that takes effect.
 A profile can be exported so the same DataWedge configurations can be deployed across multiple devices.

 For example, "App A" might require a TAB to be sent after each dataset is passed from DataWedge, "App B" might require the ENTER key to be pressed instead.
 Through Profiles, DataWedge can be configured to process the same set of captured data according to the requirements of any number of individual applications.
 Alternatively, a single Profile can be created and associated with many applications, acquiring and processing data in the same way for all.